fallenreaper/eve-databases/README.md

 #Notes

 - If needed, I can create different builds for additional DBMS, but these are the most common ive seen consumed.

+#Additional Information

+- I have hosting services, servers, and cloud infrastructure to assist in launching and maintaining Databases for clients with minimal to no downtime and redundancy